-Activity Responsible Parties Timeline Anticipated Outcome
+Activity Sub- Responsible Parties Timeline Anticipated Outcome

-T .1 1 C standard(s) D' (III D E 11 2020 01
+x 1 1 0 standard(s) E 11 2020

 Improve methods for III.C.1 Director of IT, Dean Fall 2020 Obtain feedback about

-obtaining feedback l of Institutional current processes and
+obtaining feedback of Institutional current processes and

-about current l Effectiveness potentially revise
+about current Effectiveness potentially revise

-processes to see if l processes
+processes to see if processes

-online forms are l
+online forms are

-adequate or can be l
+adequate or can be

-modified to better l
+modified to better

-meet the needs of the l
+meet the needs of the

-campus community. ~ .
+campus community.

 More clearly III.C.2 Director of IT Spring Highlight more of the

-demonstrate the work l 2021 work that technology
+demonstrate the work 2021 work that technology

-that technology l services to meet the
+that technology services to meet the

-services conduct with l technology needs of the
+services conduct with technology needs of the

-the various l campus
+the various campus

-committees on l
+committees on

-campus within its l
+campus within its

-own program l
+own program

 review.

-Expand the III.C.3 Director of IT Fall 2020 1
+Expand the III.C.3 Director of IT Fall 2020 Help to better educate

-technology resources l individuals on campus
+technology resources individuals on campus

-website to contain l as to the various steps
+website to contain as to the various steps

-more information the l being taken to ensure
+more information the being taken to ensure

-roles and l that technology
+roles and that technology

-responsibilities of l services is meeting
+responsibilities of services is meeting

-technology services l these standards.
+technology services these standards.

-as well as the steps l
+as well as the steps

-taken to ensure that l
+taken to ensure that

-technology resources l
+technology resources

-at all locations are l
+at all locations are

-implemented to l
+implemented to

-ensure access, safety l
+ensure access, safety

-and security THE C. A D CT III E 11 2020 A 11 C
+and security

 Revise the Crafton III.C.4 Dean of Institutional Fall 2020 Allow for more

-Hills College Climate Effectiveness informed decision-
+Hills College Climate Effectiveness 2020 informed decision-